andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/how-to-use-fetchrequest-swiftui.md

 import SwiftUI

 struct SwiftUIView: View {
-    // ❇️ The BlogIdea class has an `allIdeasFetchRequest` function that can be used here
+    // ❇️ The BlogIdea class has an `allIdeasFetchRequest` static function that can be used here
     @FetchRequest(fetchRequest: BlogIdea.allIdeasFetchRequest()) var blogIdeas: FetchedResults<BlogIdea>

     var body: some View {